Five Weird Drugs and the Stars Who Use Them

-Amusingly, Amazon locals are so accustomed to cheesy Westerners looking for Ayahuasca "vision quests" that they hang around local airports, posing as stoic holy men and offering American suckers "spirit tours" into the jungle.
+Amusingly, Amazon locals are so accustomed to cheesy Westerners looking for Ayahuasca vision quests that they hang around local airports, posing as stoic holy men and offering American suckers tours of the jungle.

 Our recommendation to you, dear seeker?
 Just call your kid brother in college and get the number of his `shroom contact.

 Depending on where you hang out, urban legend has it that eating crushed nutmeg can either get you awesomely high or help you add muscle mass quickly when used as part of a workout regimen.

 No one's publicly gone to bat for nutmeg to date, but we do recall an anecdote involving the spice and our former governor, Arnold Schwarzenegger.

 Back in his bodybuilding days, rumor had it that Arnold told a roomful of jealous weightlifters that he gorged on nutmeg to pump up his famous muscles.

 Taking the bait, a few other juiceheads gobbled down pounds of the spice the night before a Mr. Universe competition and were promptly hospitalized with searing stomach cramps and projectile diarrhea.

 As it turns out, nutmeg in mass quantities can be toxic, and Arnold supposedly spread the bogus rumor of its amazing properties to thin out the competition and better his chances of victory.

 Cold, Arnie, cold.
 But brilliant.